 Virtual Shadowing 🩺

-DWAMSS are proud to introduce their first-of-its-kind virtual shadowing experience, where you be able to shadow five different medical students across each year of medical school.
+DWAMSS are proud to introduce their first-of-its-kind virtual shadowing experience, where you are able to shadow five different medical students across each year of medical school.

 DWAMSS hopes the resources will give you an idea as to what studying Medicine involves, how it is medical students are taught, and hopefully aid concrete you ambition to pursue Medicine as your career.
 Each year will take you on average 60 to 90 minutes to complete, with the ability to take breaks and come back to it if needed, with it anticipated to take six to eight hours to complete all five virtual shadowing experiences.